Sourabh-Jain-23/Challenge/README.md

 &nbsp;
 ## Requirements
-- Stop the Class rocket from taking off
-- Stop the Functional rocket from taking off
+- Stop the rocket from taking off

 &nbsp;
 ## Think about 💡